Johnson, Evinrude, OMC, outboard motor, outboard motor repair, 9.5 hp, date/year of manufacture, water pump, carburetor,

 There is a junction block located on the opposite side of the motor from the fuel pump that connects the fuel line from the quick coupler on the motor cowling to the line running to the carburetor.

-In 1968 they went to the small square fuel pump.
+In 1968 they went to this small square fuel pump.
 These later fuel pumps are pretty universal, the same one fitting most all these small motors up to 40 hp until about 1987.
 They are mounted basically the same as the previous versions, on the rear of the block/manifold and extends to the rear considerably below and behind the carburetor.
 For a link to the later small square pumps, rebuild procedure CLICK HERE.

 |Here you see the early style fuel pump||Here is the later style fuel pump|